arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

 ![Application electrical connections](assets/home-automation-electrical-connections.png)

-The Opta™️ controls a DC motor via a driver using digital output terminals `D0` and `D1`; two NO SPDT limit switches are connected to digital input terminals `A3` and `A4` of the Opta™️.
+The Opta™️ controls a DC motor via a driver using the digital output terminals `D0` and `D1`; two NO SPDT limit switches are connected to digital input terminals `I3` and `I4` of the Opta™️.
 A 12V DC/2A power supply is used to power the Opta™️, the DC motor, and the rest of the application.

 ***Note: The maximum voltage of Opta™️ digital input pins is 24 VDC.***